 Revenera logo

-Image: SBOMs: It’s All About Transparency into the Complexity of Your Software
+Image: SBOMs: Transparency into the Complexity of Your Software

 Over the past few years, the software industry has increasingly relied on open-source software.
 It’s rare to find an application that solely uses proprietary components, with most enlisting a mix of third-party and open-source components.
 While this has led to a greater scope of what applications can do, as well as speeding up the production process, it comes with increased software complexity.